Towards Socially Intelligent Agents with Mental State Transition and Human Utility: Problem Formulation

-We assume that the agent in the fantasy world would make near-optimal choices to maximize its utility.
+We assume that the agent in the fantasy world would make near-optimal choices to maximize the utility of its preferred values.
 We denote the available alternatives to be a set of $n$ exhaustive and exclusive utterances or actions $A=\{a_1,...,a_i,...,a_n\}$.
-The utility function $u(\cdot)$ describes the common preferences over the alternatives.
-For example, if $a_i$ is more preferred than $a_j$, then $u(a_i)>u(a_j).$
+The value function $f_v(\cdot)$ describes the utility score of the alternative from the value dimension $v, v\in V=\{$\textit{achievement, power, security, conformity, tradition, benevolence, universalism, self-direction, stimulation, hedonism}$\}$\footnote{Detailed definition for each dimension is attached in Appendix~\ref{sec:a.1}.}.
+For example, if $a_i$ is more preferred than $a_j$ in terms of \textit{security}, then $f_{security}(a_i)>f_{security}(a_j).$ Usually, we cannot find an analytical form of the value function.

-Our formation of human utilities takes the following two factors into consideration: (\textit{i}) the task, speech, act or agent's emotion prediction, and (\textit{ii}) the mental state constraints.
-As an example, since some actions could be impossible physically (one cannot drop an object if the agent is not carrying the object), the decision making process becomes a problem of maximizing the utility function that is subject to some constraints from the mental state, \textit{i.e.}, $u(a|c)$, where $c$ represents the context or constraints.
-Usually, we cannot find an analytical form of the utility function.
 However, what matters for preference ordering is which of the two options gives the higher expected utility, not the numerical values of those expected utilities.

+In LIGHT, the agent's value priority is reflected by its persona description.
+For the example in Figure \ref{fig:mind_utility}\textcircled{a}, the servant is a person who values \textit{conformity} and \textit{tradition} and has a lower priority on \textit{self-direction} and \textit{stimulation}.
+Using the same value function to approximate a value priority parser: $f_v(p)$, where $p$ is the persona description, the utility or the desirability of candidate $a_i$ to person $p$ is the Euclidean distance between its value priority and the candidate's utility score:

+Since some actions could be impossible physically (\textit{e.g., one cannot drop an object if the agent is not carrying the object}), the decision making process becomes a problem of maximizing the utility score that is subject to some constraints from the mental state, \textit{i.e.}, $u(a|c)$, where $c$ represents the context or constraints.